VoltDB/voltdb/examples/fraud-detection/README.md

 You can stop the server, running client, or webserver at any time with `Ctrl-c` or `SIGINT`.
 Of course VoltDB can also run in the background using the -B option, in which case you can stop it with the `voltadmin shutdown` command.

 Note that the downloaded VoltDB kits include pre-compiled stored procedures and client code as jarfiles.
-To run the example from a source build, it may be necessary to compile the Java source code by typing "run.sh jars" before step 3 above.
+To run the example from a source build, it may be necessary to compile the Java source code by typing "run.sh jars" before.
 Note that this step requires a full Java JDK.

 Using the run.sh script
 ---------------------------